 This is one of the biggest festivals in Cambodia during which Cambodians with Khmer roots stop working for a whole 3 days and return to their homes to celebrate the end of the traditional harvest season.
 It is a time when the farmers, who have toiled the whole year in their farms for harvesting food, take some leisurely time off.
 The Khmer community celebrates this day by uniting with their family members and performing many purification ceremonies, visiting their temples and having fun playing traditional games.

-3. Preah Reach Pithi Bonn Chrot Preah Neang Kol or Royal Ploughing Ceremony
+3. Preah Reach Pithi Bonn Chrot Preah Neang Kol -Rice Growing Season

 This is a significant ceremony of ancient royals which marks the beginning of the rice-growing season when the preparations for the farming activities begin.
 This was formerly initiated by the Khmer king and since then it has been celebrated annually.
 The traditional event is held by the King of Cambodia.
 A representative of the King of Cambodia starts the ceremony by ploughing with the royal oxen which marks the start of a good harvest season.